akbashev/KindaDeclarativeUI/README.md

   .add(to: self)
 ```

-All UIKit views can bet at put into Stack as main idea is all views are inherit from `StackView` protocol.
-You can both define them before or just use `UIView().map` extension.
+All UIKit views can be used in Stack, as main idea is `View` inherits `StackView` protocol.
+You initialise view outside of layouting, or just simple use `UIView().map` extension function to provide a desired view.

 - API inspired by SwiftUI
 - Views are centered by default